wisul/Emo-Deckstop-Bot/README.md

 # Emo-Deckstop-Bot
 This is Powerful Telegram Music+Video Bot written in Python using Pyrogram and Py-Tgcalls by which you can stream songs, video and even live streams in your group calls via various sources.

-* i add Yukki Repo And THe hamercat Repo And Logo MAking Repo.
 * Youtube, Soundcloud, Apple Music, Spotify, Resso and Telegram Audios & Videos support.
 * Written from scratch, making it stable and less crashes.
 * Attractive thumbnails, fonts and images,  making experience more user-friendly and interactive.